Duke67/xrptoolkit-nodejs/README.md

 # Features
-- Follows and levereges Ripple’s Reliable Transaction Submission
+- Follows and leverages Ripple’s Reliable Transaction Submission
 - Allows you to keep sensitive info (Ripple Secret) always offline and thus secure
 - Maintains the air-gap between online and offline devices
 - Connected device can only see encrypted data